Structify-CLI/templates/README.md

 - **react-js-modules** - React template with JavaScript and organized modular structure
 - **react-js-swc-modules** - React template with SWC compiler and modular structure
+- **react-js-pages-component** - Template for creating individual React components
+- **react-js-swc-pages-component** - Template for creating React components with SWC
+- **react-ts-pages-component** - Template for creating individual React components with TypeScript
+- **react-ts-swc-pages-component** - Template for creating React components with TypeScript and SWC

 ### 🔄 In Development

-- **react-js-component** - Template for creating individual React components
-- **react-js-swc-component** - Template for creating React components with SWC
-- **react-ts-component** - Template for creating individual React components with TypeScript
-- **react-ts-swc-component** - Template for creating React components with TypeScript and SWC
 - **react-ts-modules** - React template with TypeScript and modular structure
 - **react-ts-swc-modules** - React template with TypeScript and SWC compiler